Joejoe9204/JrCodingChallengeMS3/README.md

 I wanted to make each of these functions as simple as possible instead of trying to overcomplicate it.

-An assumption I made while working on this challenge was definitely how hard I thought it would have been.
+An assumption I made while working on this challenge was definitely how simple I thought it would have been.
+I assumed the CSVReader would be easy, but there were a few curveballs in the data that I didn't take into account at first.
+Also setting up and creating an SQLite database was a little more difficult then when I had previously done it before.
-For sure there were some parts I didn't understand and it took some Googling to get past, like setting up and creating an SQLite database, but I think for this challenge I was my own worst enemy.
-Overcomplicating easy tasks and then coming back to them an hour or two later was a recurring event that I thought was an absolute BLAST.